 No Meal Plans: ECUAD does not offer any meal plans for students, but it has a cafeteria located on the first floor.

-Only Post-Secondary in BC with a Sole Focus on Arts: Emily Carr holds a special status in BC as the only specialized and accredited public university.
+The Best Post-Secondary Art School in BC: Emily Carr holds a special status in BC as the only specialized and accredited public university.
 It solely focuses on educating and supporting research in the creative fields.
 An arts degree from Emily Carr provides core skills and practical knowledge that results in a prestigious diploma.

 Theory-based Programs: As mentioned, students criticize Emily Carr for their high focus on academic research.
 This is challenging for some students although it equips them with critical knowledge that separates them from other artists.
 The theory-based programs lift intelligent, culturally aware, and insightful creatives.